 - 1/4 teaspoon smoked salt

 - 1 tablespoon maple syrup*

 - Line a baking sheet with parchment paper.
 Preheat the oven to 275 degrees F.

 - After 4 hours, the meat will be very tender and will fall off the bones.
 The top will be nicely caramelized.
-Remove the baked ribs from the oven and place on a cutting board, meat side down (they're easier to cut this way).
-Cut into individual ribs and serve.
+Remove the baked ribs from the oven, cut into individual ribs and serve.